Camping Near Carolina Beach State Park

 What are the camping fees in Carolina Beach State Park?

 At Carolina Beach State Park, camping fees are very reasonable compared to other coastal camping destinations.
-Standard campsites with water and electric hookups cost $30 per night, while basic tent-only sites are available for $23 per night.
-All sites include access to centrally located restrooms with hot showers, and camping is available year-round with peak season running from March through November.
+Standard campsites with water and electric hookups cost $30 per night, while primitive tent sites are available for $23 per night.
+All sites include access to modern restroom facilities with hot showers and drinking water stations.